ricbra/rabbitmq-cli-consumer/README.md

 # Installation

-You have the choice to either compile yourself or by installing via package.
+You have the choice to either compile yourself or by installing via package or binary.

+## Binary

 ## Compiling